shimaomao/amv-access-api-poc/readme.md

 As this project uses [Project Lombok](https://projectlombok.org/) make sure you have annotation processing enabled.

 ### Swagger
-Open `http://localhost:9000/swagger-ui.html` in your browser.
+Open `http://localhost:9000/amv-access-api/swagger-ui.html` in your browser.

+### Metrics
+Prometheus is supported as monitoring system.
+Metrics can be pulled from `http://localhost:9001/manage/prometheus`

 ### Docker
 #### Build